hathibelagal-dev/str2speech/README.md

 ## Latest

-We just added support for Dia-1.6B.
+We just added support for Dia-1.6B and Hindi voices in Kokoro TTS.

 ---